This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In the bowl of a stand mixer with the paddle attached, cream together butter and white sugar until smooth.
+• In the bowl of a stand mixer with the paddle attached, cream together 1 cup butter (softened) and 2/3 cup granulated sugar until smooth.
 Mix in 1/2 teaspoon almond extract.
-Add flour and mix on low speed just until dough comes together, then flash at a medium high speed for 5 seconds to form the dough into a ball.
+Add 2 1/4 cups all-purpose flour and mix on low speed just until dough comes together, then flash at a medium high speed for 5 seconds to form the dough into a ball.
 Roll dough into 1 inch balls and place on ungreased cookie sheets 2 inches apart.
 Make a small hole in the center of each ball (I use the ball end of a small wooden honey dipper) and fill the hole with about a 1/2 teaspoon of preserves.
 To minimize spreading of the cookie, you can freeze the entire sheet for 15 minutes prior to baking.

 • Bake for 14 to 18 minutes in preheated oven.
 Depending on your baking sheet, dough may not brown at all.
 Immediately after removing from oven, use a spatula or plastic scraper to gently reform cookies as they may have flattened out a bit during the baking process.
 Let cool 5 minutes on the cookie sheet.

-• In a small bowl, mix together the confectioners' sugar, 3/4 teaspoon almond extract, and milk until smooth.
+• In a small bowl, mix together 1/2 cup confectioners' sugar, 3/4 teaspoon almond extract, and 1 teaspoon milk until smooth.
 Drizzle lightly over warm cookies.

 Nutrition